 Music Industry Quick Tip: Work With Your PR Company

 Booked a new show?
 Tell your PR company.
 Decide to release a single?
 Tell your PR company.
-Get your friend at the local paper to write a review?
+Got your friend at the local paper to write a review?
 Tell your PR company.
-Don't expect them to keep up with your news via your website, newsletter, social networking platform or anything else.
+Don't expect representatives from your PR firm to keep up with your news via your website, newsletter, social networking platform, or anything else.
 No matter how much they like your music, you can't communicate with them like they are your fans.
-They need to be the first to know when something happens, both so they can use it to promote your music and so they don't sound like morons when a journalist informs them about some news about your project that they found out elsewhere.
+They need to be the first to know when something happens so they can use it to promote your music and so they aren't confused when a journalist informs them about some news they weren't aware of.

-Nothing is worse for a PR company than to set up an interview for one of their clients and then to get a call from the writer that no one answered the phone/answered the email questions/showed up for the interview.
+Nothing is worse for a PR company than to set up an interview for one of their clients and then to get a call from the writer that no one answered the phone or answered the email questions or showed up for the interview.
 You may not get another chance, so if you tell your PR company you can available at a certain time, do it.

 PR campaigns can move slowly, and some may end up not moving at all.
 Brainstorming about new approaches with your PR company is a good thing.
 However, remember to be patient and realistic about how your campaign is coming along.
-Any number of factors, including the time of year of the campaign, the other releases you're competing for coverage with, how early you started your campaign and whether or not this is your first big PR push, can affect the success and speed of success of your campaign.
+Any number of factors, including the time of year of the campaign, the other releases or artists you're competing with, how early you started your campaign, and whether or not this is your first big PR push can affect the success and speed of success of your campaign.
 You'll have a much smoother relationship with your PR company if you work with them to develop a plan to try to tackle your obstacles instead of expecting them to magically make your obstacles disappear.